| Organising body | K League Federation |

 | Website | kleague.com |

 TheK League 2 (Korean: K리그2) is the men's second-highest division of theSouth Korean football league system.
-It is contested between fourteen professional clubs and operates on apromotion and relegation system withK League 1.
+Established in 2013 asK League Challenge, it is contested by 17 professional clubs.

 In 2011, the originalK League announced a plan to begin apromotion and relegation system between the K League and a proposed second division.[1]
-The K League then took steps to create the new second division, mainly with the addition of a split-system during the2012 K-League season in which the bottom clubs are placed in a competition for safety with the last placed club being relegated to the new second division (originally it was going to be two clubs relegated but the withdrawal ofSangju Sangmu meant only one would be relegated).[2][3]
+The K League then took steps to create the new second division, mainly with the addition of a split-system during the2012 K-League season in which the bottom clubs were placed in a competition for safety with the last-placed club being relegated to the new second division (originally two clubs were going to be relegated but the withdrawal ofSangju Sangmu meant only one would be relegated).[2][3]

 The second division was going to get the name of K League, and the original K League's name was changed to K League Classic along with the new logo.[4]
 However, the change caused some degree of confusion and controversy, and on 11 March 2013 the official name was changed to K League Challenge.[5][6]
 On 22 January 2018, its name was once again changed to K League 2.[7]